DavidBSauer/OGT_prediction/README.md

 training_testing_file is a list of species annotated as either "train" or "test", tab separated.
 For the first run, using NONE will automatically assign 20% of the species to a test set and generate this file for future use.

 ### Prediction
 Predict the OGT of a species (or many species) using the generated multiple linear regression models.
+Start within the prediction directory.

 1. Download genomes for species IN or NOT_IN a provided list.
 ```